 Whether you are visiting or moving to New Orleans you are probably already familiar with the more popular attractions, such as The National WWI Museum, Jackson Square, Preservation Hall, and the Audubon Zoo.
-However, this city has more things to do than most realize.
+However, there are more things to do in New Orleans than most realize.
 After you have seen the main attractions and hung out in the French Quarter until you have had your fill of jazz and bread pudding, then you will be ready to explore some of the unique opportunities.
 Below are just a few of the many things you have to look forward to.

 Take a Ferry Ride